andreyorst/lazy-seq/doc/lazy-seq.md

 Function signature:

 ```
-(seq t size)
+(seq s ...)
 ```

-Construct a sequence out of a table or another sequence `t`.
+Construct a sequence out of a table or another sequence `s`.
+Returns `nil` if given an empty sequence.

-Takes optional `size` argument for defining the length of the resulting sequence.
+When `s` is a table accepts optional `size` argument for defining the length of the resulting sequence.
 Since sequences can contain `nil` values, transforming packed table to a sequence is possible by passing the value of `n` key from such table.
-Returns `nil` if given empty table, or empty sequence.
+Returns `nil` if given empty table.

-Sequences are immutable and persistent, though their contents are not immutable, meaning that if a sequence contains mutable tables, the contents of a sequence can change.
+Sequences are immutable and persistent, but their contents are not immutable, meaning that if a sequence contains mutable references, the contents of a sequence can change.
 Unlike iterators, sequences are non-destructive, and can be shared.

 Sequences support two main operations: `first`, and `rest`.
-Being a single linked list, sequences have linear access complexity, but can be sliced and concatenated in constant time.
+Being a single linked list, sequences have linear access time complexity..

 ### Examples